PicoG/picog.github.io/getting_started.md

     1.  double-click the `picog.vipc` (VI Package Configuration) file to open it in VIPM.
     2. When prompted to install the packages, choose LabVIEW 2020
 3. Automatic Build of All PPLs and EXE (Requires MGI Solution Explorer / Skip if you want to do #4 below)
-    1. You can build all PPLs and the EXE by building the `PicoG-LV.lvsln` (LabVIEW Solution) using MGI Solution explorer
+    1. You can build all PPLs and the EXE by building the `PicoG-LV.lvsln` (LabVIEW Solution) using MGI Solution Explorer
     2. Double click the `PicoG-LV.lvsln` file to open it in MGI Solution Explorer and then build the solution
     3.  after building, look in the .\\Builds\\picoG folder for the executable and run it.
 4. Manual Build of **Build PPLs (skip if you did #3 above)** -- you can skip this step if you did step number 3, above